What we can learn from the Coronavirus crisis with satellite data

 Most of the information data is generated locally, but once coupled with satellite imagery it makes an outstanding tool for situation awareness.
 For example, Maxar developed multi-layered Human Landscape data that is essential for disease modelling.
 The layers include medical facilities, demographic details, tourist attractions, cultural points of interest, roads, public transport hubs, and water infrastructure.
 By combining satellite imagery with thousands of open data sources, it creates a rich dataset of both geospatial and demographic data.
 This enables public administrations to see what is happening where and who is involved or impacted, in order to anticipate civilian needs, to enforce restrictive measures, to ensure safety in public spaces, and to better manage critical infrastructure in the times of crisis we are living.

 Copernicus data showed how the coronavirus outbreak in China and Italy has prompted pollution to plummet, as nitrogen dioxide emissions have declined following nationwide quarantine measures.
 Never before have we measured a reduction in air pollution on such a size and in such a short period.
 The extreme improvement of air quality is, of course, the result of exceptional circumstances.
 However, it does show that the impact of human activities on the environment is huge.
-In this regard, it is worth reminding that air pollution accounts for an estimated 4.2 million deaths per year globally.
+The Copernicus Atmosphere Monitoring Service (CAMS) combines satellite and ground-based observations to monitor air quality in Europe.
+This gives indications about human activities during the lockdown, as well as the effects of air quality (including pollens) on respiratory health.

 Over China, the Copernicus Atmosphere Monitoring Service (CAMS) observed a major drop in emissions during February as factories were closed and streets were cleared.